-Is a phone number PHI?
+When is a phone number PHI?

-For instance, a phone number in a hospital's patient records, associated with medical history, treatment information, or health insurance details, is PHI because it can be used to identify an individual in the context of their health information.
+A phone number becomes PHI when it is collected, stored, or used by a healthcare provider, health plan, healthcare clearinghouse, or a business associate of these entities, and is linked or can be linked to an individual's health information.
+For instance, a phone number in a hospital's patient records, where it is associated with medical history, treatment information, or health insurance details, is PHI because it can be used to identify an individual in the context of their health information.

-In contrast, the same phone number stored in a non-healthcare-related database, such as a customer service log for a retail store or a contact list in a personal phone, is not PHI, as it is not linked to health information or used in a healthcare setting.
+In contrast, the same phone number stored in a non-healthcare related database, such as a customer service log for a retail store or a contact list in a personal phone, is not PHI, as it is not linked to health information or used in a healthcare setting.

 How do HIPAA compliance requirements change when a phone number is associated with more specific health information?